Tishj/Cluster_Game/README.md

 `index` for the color's index.
 `maxAmount` for the max amount of pellets of that color.

 ### Input for One Game Turn
 First line: An integer `direction`: the current direction (0-5)
+Next line: `numberOfNewPellets`
+next `numberOfNewPellets` lines: 4 space-separated integers:
+`index`: index of the new pellet.
+`cellIndex`: index of the cell the pellet is currently on.
+`colorIndex`: index of the pellet's color.
+`isMine`: 1 if you are the owner of this pellet, 0 otherwise.
 Next line: `numberOfChangedPellets`
-next `numberOfChangedPellets` lines: 4 space-separated integers:
+next `numberOfChangedPellets` lines: 2 space-separated integers:
 `index`: index of the pellet.
 `cellIndex`: index of the cell the pellet is currently on.
-`colorIndex`: index of the pellet's color.
-`isMine`: 1 if you are the owner of this pellet, 0 otherwise.